-Design Research: Experimentation and Innovation (v.15)Theodore Spyropoulos, Patrik Schumacher, Robert Stuart-Smith, Philippe Morel, Pierandrea Angius, Shajay Bhooshan, Mollie Claypool, Ryan Dillon, Jose Sanchez, Mostafa El-Sayed, Memo Akten, Albert Taylor,
+Design Research: Experimentation and Innovation (v.17)Theodore Spyropoulos, Patrik Schumacher, Robert Stuart-Smith, Shajay Bhooshan, Ryan Dillon, Pierandrea Angius, Doreen Bernath, Mollie Claypool, Apostolos Despotidis, Mostafa El-Sayed, Oliviu Lugojan-Ghenciu, Tyson Hosmer

-The DRL is a 16-month post-professional design programme leading to a Masters of Architecture and Urbanism (MArch) degree.
+Experimentation and Innovation (v.17) The DRL is a 16-month post-professional design programme leading to a Masters of Architecture and Urbanism (MArch) degree.
 The DRL investigates digital and analogue forms of computation in the pursuit of systemic design applications that are scenario- and time-based.
-Considering controls systems as open acts of design experimentation, the Design Research Lab examines production processes as active agents in the development of Proto-Design systems.
+Considering controls systems as open acts of design experimentation, the DRL examines production processes as active agents in the development of Proto-Design systems.

-The DRL continues it exploration of prototypical design systems with the introduction of our next design research agenda titled Behaviour, which will investigate architecture as an instrument engaging both material and social forms of interaction.
-Social scenarios will be coupled with material life-cycles as a way to speculate on how we live and the role architecture can play.
+Course Structure Four terms of study are divided into two phases.
+Phase I, a three-term academic year beginning each autumn, introduces design techniques and topics through a combination of team-based studio, workshop and seminar courses.
+In Phase II, which begins the following autumn, teams carry forward their Phase I work in the form of comprehensive design thesis projects.
+At the end of January these projects are presented to a panel of distinguished visiting critics, after which each team documents their 16 months of design research work in a hardbound book.Phase I Design Research Agenda: Behaviour Complexity (v.2) The DRL continues its exploration of prototypical design systems with the introduction of our next design research agenda, Behavioural Complexity, which will investigate architecture as an instrument that engages material and social forms of interaction.
+Social scenarios will be coupled with material life-cycles as a way of speculating on architecture's role in how we live.
 Behavioural, parametric and generative methodologies of computational design are coupled with physical computing and analogue experiments to create dynamic and reflexive feedback processes.
-New forms of spatial organisation are explored that are not typeor site-dependent but instead evolve as ecologies and environments seeing adaptive and hyper-specific features.
+New forms of spatial organisation are explored that are neither type- nor site-dependent, but instead evolve as ecologies and environments seeking adaptive and hyper-specific features.
 This performance-driven approach seeks to develop novel design proposals concerned with the everyday.
-The iterative methodologies of the design studio focus on the investigations of spatial, structural and material organisation, engaging in contemporary discourses on computation and materialisation in the disciplines of architecture and urbanism.
+The iterative methodologies focus on investigations of spatial, structural and material organisation, engaging in contemporary discourses of architecture and urbanism.

 Theodore Spyropoulos, Robert Stuart-Smith, Mostafa El-Sayed, Shajay Bhooshan